clicon/clixon-controller-docs/cli.rst

   transactions: push (edit/validate/commit) and generic RPCs.
 It is also used as the fallback for the connect sequence below if ``connect-timeout`` is not set.
-* ``connect-timeout`` is a separate, typically shorter, timeout (in seconds) that applies only to the initial connect sequence: TCP/SSH connect and hello, schema retrieval, and the initial full configuration sync.
+* ``connect-timeout`` is a separate, typically shorter, timeout (in seconds) that applies only to the initial connect sequence: TCP/SSH connect and hello.
 This lets an unreachable or unresponsive device fail fast without waiting for the longer ``device-timeout`` used once a device is operational.